andrew/ultimate-awesome/README.md

 - [awesome-front-end-curriculum](https://github.com/auchenberg/awesome-front-end-curriculum) - A crowd sourced curriculum of mandatory material for new front-end devs.
 - [awesome-cloud-dx](https://github.com/awesome-cloud-dx/awesome-cloud-dx) - A list of tools that make developer experience with cloud providers easier.
 - [awesome-ukraine-support](https://github.com/bgruening/awesome-ukraine-support) - A list of resources and inititive to help the Ukraine.
+- [awesome-debrid](https://github.com/debridmediamanager/awesome-debrid) - 🆓 Download and stream in an instant.
 - [awesome-torque3d](https://github.com/John3/awesome-torque3d) - A curated list of Torque3D and related Torque Game Engine resources.
 - [awesome-graphql](https://github.com/joshblack/awesome-graphql) - Collection of Links about GraphQL.
 - [awesome-haskell-sponsorship](https://github.com/kowainik/awesome-haskell-sponsorship) - 💝 Haskell profiles to sponsor.
-- [Awesome-LBRY](https://github.com/LBRYFoundation/Awesome-LBRY) - A list of community run projects built on and for the LBRY protocol.
 - [Networking-Guide](https://github.com/mikeroyal/Networking-Guide) -  A Networking Guide for getting started with basic/core network components such as wired and wireless network design, configuration, hardware, protocols, security, backup, recovery, and virtualization.
 - [awesome-ruby-performance](https://github.com/raventid/awesome-ruby-performance) - A curated list of awesome Ruby Performance books, courses, trainings, conference talks, blogs and most inspiring open source contributors.
 - [awesome-sdn](https://github.com/snlab-freedom/awesome-sdn) - An awesome list of papers, projects and communities about SDN.